Who does well in the Johnson program?

 Who should apply?

 We do not require that you hold a degree in business; we're very interested in those with a strong undergraduate background in economics, mathematics, engineering, sociology, psychology, or physical sciences.
 Our personalized program builds upon the foundation of valuable skills that you've established by study in these fields.
-Our admission decision is based on test scores (typical GMAT of over 700), letters of recommendation, and academic records.
+Our admission decision is based on test scores, letters of recommendation, and academic records.
 Once you are accepted and participating in the program, we work hard to ensure that you successfully complete your degree.